Germaine Greer Biography

 "The more people we annoy, the more we know we're doing it right."

-On various occasions she has been fined whilst giving speeches.
-For example, in New Zealand she was fined for swearing though this brought out a good deal of sympathy for her.
+On various occasions, she has been fined while giving speeches.
+For example, in New Zealand, she was fined for swearing though this brought out a good deal of sympathy for her.

-She studied in Newnham College Cambridge and during her time at University joined the Cambridge footlights which launched her into the London arts and social scene.
-She has worked for the London satirical magazine Private Eye and also in recent times has appeared several times on the hit BBC news satire programme Have I got news for you.
+She has worked for the London satirical magazine Private Eye and also in recent times has appeared several times on the hit BBC news satire programme Have I got News for You.

 Politics of Germaine Greer